 The Admission Requirements – The requirements for admission into the MA in TTL correspond to those set forth by UMBC’s Graduate School with the provision that the GRE, a statement of purpose, and a writing sample are also required.
 Applications must include three letters of recommendation that provide information about the applicant’s potential to engage in academic work at the graduate level.
 The TOEFL is required for international students.
 All application documents must be sent directly to the UMBC Graduate School, with the exception of the writing sample, which should be Emailed to Susan Harrell at Harrell@umbc.edu with a copy to Lucille McCarthy at email@example.com.

 The Degree Requirements – A minimum of thirty graduate credits, including six credits of core courses: ENGL 601, Methods of Interpretation (three credits); and ENGL 607, Language in Society (three credits).
-Additional courses must be selected from graduate English courses, or up to 2 approved graduate courses from MLLI, GWST, AMST or LLC, in order to fulfill the following distribution requirement: at least one course in each of the following areas: (A) Critical Theory, Genre Study, Composition, Rhetoric, Communications, Media Studies; (B) World Literature; Gender, Minority, and Ethnic Studies; and (C) one course focused before 1800.
+Additional courses must be selected from graduate English courses in order to fulfill the following distribution requirement: at least one course in each of the following areas: (A) Critical Theory, Genre Study, Composition, Rhetoric, Communications, Media Studies; (B) World Literature; Gender, Minority, and Ethnic Studies; and (C) one course focused before 1800.
+Up to two approved graduate courses from MLLI, GWST, AMST, or LLC can be used toward a student’s electives.
 All students must choose either the MA Thesis Option (six credits of ENGL 799) or the MA Portfolio Option (three credits of ENGL 798), which are described in more detail below.
 The MA Degree Course Chart summarizes these requirements.
 Every attempt is made to individualize the student’s total degree program to meet particular interests and career goals.

 Students must be continuously enrolled in the program unless granted an authorized Leave of Absence (LOA).
 Students are limited to three authorized LOAs.
 All requirements for the master’s degree must be completed within a five-year period